 Annual meetings are not the same as special members’ meetings.
 Special members’ meetings are like annual meetings, but they can take place at any time and they usually have a specific purpose, for example, an emergency vote on a certain issue.

-These are documents filed with the Ontario government that say:
+For most nonptofits, these are documents filed with the Ontario government that say:

 - what your nonprofit’s legal name is,